Sore Feet? No Problemo

 The problem of painful feet is not just physical, it can ruin a holiday and the financial implications are immense.
 Flights, airport transfers, accommodation, meals, ski pass, equipment, lessons and time off work all add up to a hefty sum only to find yourself rushing to the nearest restaurant half way down a run to whip those ski boots off.
 Bliss!
 I’ve even had people take their boots off mid lesson on the piste!
-Yes I know hard to believe that even painful ski boots can take precedent over words that could transform your skiing but it’s true!
+Yes I know hard to believe that even painful ski boots take precedent over those wise words that could transform your skiing, but it’s true!

 So here we go.

 Firstly you have to recognise that your feet are unique so it’s highly unlikely that you can buy ski boots that will fit straight away and are comfortable.
-You may be one of the very few lucky ones that have princess-formed feet but if you’re like most skiers your feet are lumpy and bumpy and will definitely hurt.
+You may be one of the very few lucky ones that have princess-formed feet but if you’re like most skiers your feet are lumpy and bumpy and look like the Himalayas themselves and will definitely hurt.
 Let’s face it you’re incasing your delicate little tootsies in tight fitting, stiff plastic and sliding down a mountain on a pair of planks all day.
 But, and a big but, you do not have to put up with it.
 There are many things you can do, so start at option 1, the easiest, simplest, cheapest and quickest and work your way down the list to the more expensive and drastic options.

 OPTION 1 – Change Your Socks